breatheco-de/content/src/content/how-to/how-to-use-font-awesome.md

 $ npm i @fortawesome/react-fontawesome @fortawesome/free-solid-svg-icons --save
 ```

-Now go to the react component or page where you want to add the icons and import font awesome AND also the icon:
+Now go to the react component or page where you want to add the icons to and import font awesome AND also the icon:

 For example, here we are importing the [coffe icon](https://fontawesome.com/icons/coffee?style=solid):
 ```